icebox827/weather-app/README.md

 ## Usage

 - Open a terminal.
 - Clone the repo by typing that command `git clone https://github.com/icebox827/weather-app.git`
+- Run `npm run build` in your terminal to run the project locally

 ## Live demo